oktadev/id-assertion-authz-node-example/README.md

 ```

 > **Note:**
 > The `yarn bootstrap` command will also run `yarn resetdb` to initialize your databases.
-During this process, you will see a prompt:
+During this process, you’ll see a prompt:
 >
 > `Are you sure you want to reset your database?
 All data will be lost.`
 >
+> This prompt appears for each application (both wiki and todo) to make sure you really want to erase all existing data and start fresh.
+>
-> If this is your first time running the project, type `y` and press Enter at each prompt to allow the database to be reset and seeded with initial data.
-You may be prompted more than once (once for each database).
+> - Type `y` and press Enter at each prompt to confirm you want to reset and re-seed the databases for both apps.
+> - This is required the first time you run the project, or whenever you want to start with clean test data in both the wiki and todo apps.

 ## 4. Start All Services